Distressed asphalt pavement cracks in several different types of patterns which can indicate the cause of failure.

 Potholes begin with slight cracking caused by the expansion and contraction of the ground during winter (freeze and thaw cycles) or stresses put on the pavement by heavy traffic.
 These slight cracks allow penetration through the pavement layer in to the subbase support structure weakening it into collapsed pothole.
 They can also be the result of missing chunks of alligator pavement.
 Pothole repair will require the removal of the defective asphalt down to a stable base, the hole squared off to straight vertical sides, tack coat applied, hole filled with asphalt mix and finally compaction of the asphalt fill.

-Ponding or Basin Depressions (sometimes called birdbaths) are slightly lower areas that become more noticeable after a rainfall.
-Causes could be the bearing of traffic loads heavier then what the pavement was designed for, unchecked water runoff that has invaded the pavement subbase or poor compaction of pavement layers during construction.
+Ponding or basin depressions (sometimes called birdbaths) are slightly lower areas that become more noticeable after a rainfall.
+Causes could be the bearing of traffic loads heavier than what the pavement was designed for, unchecked water runoff that has invaded the pavement, subbase or poor compaction of pavement layers during construction.
 A slight depression fix requires only a surface patch.
 A deep depression may require the removal of affected pavement, repair of the subbase, finally patching with asphalt and compaction.

 Cost to Repair Parking Lot Potholes

 The cost to repair a pothole in a parking lot depends on how wide and deep the hole is, how much subgrade needs to be removed to reach firm support and what type of asphalt mix will be used for patching.
 Parking lots with several potholes may need more advanced repair of the gravel subbase to solve the problems long-term.
 The best way to figure repair costs would be to contact Jersey Strong Paving professionals to request a free repair estimate.
 Call or text (609) 337-4944 we will respond immediately and schedule an on-site inspection at your convenience.